 Occasionally, one or both conditions may be short-term, and you may have a clear plan for moving the business forward.
 Few entrepreneurs or experts would suggest that any business that has a shortfall one month should close its doors.
 Giving up too easily can be as costly as holding on for too long.

 However, the financial instability of your business shouldn’t be ignored or treated lightly.
 If you are operating an insolvent business, it’s time to take a hard, realistic look at your circumstances and prospects and determine whether it’s wise to continue operations.

 The “Sunk Costs” Trap

-One reason many business owners struggle with closing down a business is sunk costs—the money, time, effort, and other resources already invested in getting the business off the ground.
+One reason many business owners struggle with closing a business is sunk costs—the money, time, effort, and other resources already invested in getting the business off the ground.

-Many business owners look at the investment already made and are reluctant to let go, feeling that all of that time and money will be lost if they shut down the business.
+Many business owners look at the investment already made and are reluctant to let go, feeling that all that time and money will be lost if they shut down the business.

 The impulse is understandable, but if you’re not careful and realistic a struggling business can become like an old car you keep repairing because you’ve already put so much money into it.

 The truth is that if the business is failing, then those previous investments are already lost.
 Continuing operations beyond the point of viability aren’t likely to be beneficial and may result in the loss of any remaining assets or value in the business.

 Unfortunately, the consciousness of those sunk costs often taints the decision-making process.